-The Site is a warehouse which contains hundreds of thousands of batteries (lithium ion, nickel cadmium, alkaline, and lead acid) in containers stacked up within three large rooms.
+The Site is a warehouse which contains millions of batteries (lithium ion, lithium metal, nickel cadmium, alkaline, and lead acid among many others) in containers stacked up within three large rooms.

 Lithium-ion batteries are a safety and fire hazard because they contain a flammable electrolyte and may become pressurized when damaged, causing them to rupture.
 The threat of a spontaneous fire or explosion from an accidental short-circuit or rupture of a lithium-ion battery is high and will increase as the ambient temperature increase.